Brightdotdev/VehicleTrackingSystem/README.md

 #### 1. Create your `.env`

-Copy `.env.example` and set credentials, ports, and API keys.
+Copy `.env.example` and set credentials, ports, and API keys manually.

 > ⚠ **Security Warning:**
 > Never commit `.env` to GitHub or any public repo — it contains credentials.